Are you planning on moving to a new apartment?

 Lights out www.mediashower.com

 Along with rent, your monthly budget is sure to include electric and other utilities.
-Not only will being mindful of your daily routine be kinder to your wallet, your eco-friendliness will pay off in more ways than one.
+Not only will being mindful of your daily routine be kinder to your wallet, but your eco-friendliness will also pay off in more ways than one.
 Shut the lights off when you're not home.
 Limit time in the shower.
 Do you really need to run the dishwasher every night?
 And why is the television on 24/7?

 A few simple changes to the way you operate will start adding up to significant savings.
 Key Renter recommends, "You can invest in compact fluorescent light bulbs.
 These light bulbs are energy-efficient, and they last longer.
 You may also want to invest in a programmable thermostat."
 Two more ways to whittle down your spending.